ChiragRadhakrishna43-7/DBMS-Mini-Project-5th-Semester-/README.md

 # DBMS-Mini-Project-5th-Semester-
-Mini project regarding database management as part of the curriculum prescribed by VTU.
+<p align="justify">Mini project regarding database management as part of the curriculum prescribed by VTU.</p>

-The application developed allows users to book tickets for IPL matches.
+<p align="justify">The application developed allows users to book tickets for IPL matches.
 The front-end has been developed using NetBeans IDE.
 The database has been implemented using MySQL Database.
-A tracker has been implemented in the application to allow users easy access to all options available and for smooth recording of their match and bill details.
+A tracker has been implemented in the application to allow users easy access to all options available and for smooth recording of their match and bill details.</p>

 The programming language used to develop the front-end is Java.